Bail is where a defendant is released from custody pending the outcome of their court proceedings.

 Our lawyers regularly appear in bail applications throughout NSW – from the Local Courts including Parramatta Bails Court on the weekend, through to the Supreme Court of NSW and – where Supreme Court bail is refused – the three judge bench of the NSW Court of Criminal Appeal.

-And for your peace of mind, we offer fixed fee packages for bail applications in all courts throughout the state.
+For your peace of mind, we offer fixed fee packages for bail applications in all courts throughout the state.

 Click on the links below for more information about bail in NSW: